thebrianbug/macro-notes/src/coins/cardano-case.md

 ## Major Bullish Arguments

+1. ADA literally writes the standards by which the rest of cryptocurrency is measured.
+1. ADA is unmatched in the technical prowess of their platform.
+It is a direct implementation of the best known to research in the field, much of which was funded by the project.

 ## Major Counterarguments

 1. The High-Assurance Code process is too expensive and time-consuming to produce usable results in the real world fast enough.